House of Commons Disqualification Act 1975: Disqualification

-Section 4 effectively adds the Crown Stewards and Bailiffs of the Chiltern Hundreds and of the Manor of Northstead to Part III to Schedule 1, thus naming them as offices whose holders are disqualified.
+Section 4 of the act effectively adds the Crown Stewards and Bailiffs of the Chiltern Hundreds and of the Manor of Northstead to part III to schedule 1, thus naming them as offices whose holders are disqualified.
 These offices are sinecures, used in modern times to effect resignation from the House of Commons.
 Prior to 1926, this disqualification was due to them being "offices of profit under the Crown", but that disqualification was abolished in 1926 and by s.
-1(4) of this Act.
+1(4) of this act.

 The election to the Commons of a disqualified person is invalid, and the seat of an MP who becomes disqualified is vacated immediately (triggering a by-election).

 The Privy Council has jurisdiction to determine whether a purported MP is disqualified; the issue may be tried in the High Court, Court of Session or High Court of Northern Ireland as appropriate for the constituency.